kheshgi1/new-repo1/readme.md

-#this is the journey of my learning
+# this is the journey of my learning and wow man i am learing so quickly